LogtalkDotOrg/logtalk3/adapters/NOTES.md

 	shorthand for `logtalk_load([File1, File2, ...])`;
 	compiles and loads several Logtalk source files (using default flags)

-Note, however, that these shorthands, which should only be used for iterative development at the top-level interpreter, are not part of the Logtalk language specification and can be commented out in case of conflict with backend Prolog compiler features or third-party libraries.
+Note that these shorthands should only be used for iterative development at the top-level interpreter.
+They are not part of the Logtalk language specification and can be commented out in case of conflict with backend Prolog compiler features or third-party libraries.

 Optional features support per backend Prolog compiler